A helpful home is a private home.

-You can review and delete stored audio recordings either through the Nest app (in the case of Nest Cam recordings) or My Activity (for interactions with Google Assistant).
+You can review and delete stored audio recordings either through the Nest app (in the case of Nest Cam recordings) or My Activity (for interactions with the Google Assistant).
 You can also delete your Google Assistant activity with voice commands.

 Are there times when audio recordings are sent to Google without a visual indicator?

-Sometimes, such as when it is faster to fulfil your Google Assistant request locally, on the device, your audio recording will be transmitted to Google servers only after the visual indicator has turned off and your request has been fulfilled.
+Sometimes, such as when it is faster to fulfill your Google Assistant request locally, on the device, your audio recording will be transmitted to Google servers only after the visual indicator has turned off and your request has been fulfilled.
 In these instances, the visual indicator will be visible when the microphone is active, as opposed to when the audio data is transmitted to Google servers.

 For all our connected home devices with these environmental and activity sensors, we commit to you:

 We’ll help you understand how the sensor readings collected from your home environment are used in our devices and services.
 That’s why we’ve published this guide to sensors in our devices.

 We will only share your device sensor data with third-party apps and services that work with our devices if you or a member of your home explicitly gives us permission.

 Why does Google collect environmental and activity sensor data from my home, and how is it used?